CouncilofLorien/counciloflorien.github.io/docs/rulesbook/5-characters.md

 ---
 layout: default
-title: 5 • CHARACTERS & COMPANIES
+title: 5 • CHARACTERS AND COMPANIES
 parent: Rulesbook
 nav_order: 6
 ---

-# 5 • CHARACTERS & COMPANIES
+# 5 • CHARACTERS AND COMPANIES

 As a player, you influence and control a number of characters that move and act in the world of Middle-earth.
 Each character's abilities